 Right after fires is the time to make changes

 Many of the largest and most destructive fire have occurred in the last decade.
-As of July 2018, the Mendocino Complex Fire is the largest fire in recorded California history.
-In 2017, the Tubbs Fire, the most damaging California fire at that time, burned more than 5,000 structures.
-In response, the California state legislature is considering at least 57 bills related to wildfire.
+In response, the California state legislature is considering numerous bills related to wildfire.
 Our research shows that this is typical; governments often respond to wildfire quickly and decisively.

 But people and governments don’t always respond in ways that reduce the risk most effectively.
 For example, our research shows that they place fuels management projects close to places that have had recent wildfires.
 These are often places at reduced risk of wildfire relative to places that haven’t just had a wildfire.